johnmoore/iOStream/README.md

 ```

 ### View or share your app's stream
+====

 You will be given a unique code every time you launch your app.
 Share your code with others to allow them to view your app's stream.

 You can enter a code at http://fuckitstreamit.com/stream.
-For sharing codes, you can set the "code" GET variable:
+For sharing codes, you can set the "code" GET variable as shown below.
+Be sure to replace XXXXXXXX with the code you receive from your app.

 > http://fuckitstreamit.com/stream?code=XXXXXXXX

-(where XXXXXXXX is the code provided by the app)